rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Examples

-I'ved used this for the past month.
+I'ved used Claude Diary for the past month.
 Here are some examples areas where I've found Claude Diary to be helpful:

 **PR review feedback**: PR comments (which can be loaded via Claude Code's `pr-comments` command) are a great source of feedback to update Claude Code's memory.

-**Git workflow**: I found that this system was great at picking up revealed preferences in my git workflow and adding them to Claude Code's memory.
+**Git workflow**: The system excels at capturing revealed preferences in git workflow - from atomic commits and branch naming conventions to commit message formatting.

+**Testing practices**: Reflection identified patterns like running targeted tests first for quick feedback, then comprehensive suites, and using specialized test libraries.

+**Code quality**: The system learned to avoid anti-patterns like naming conflicts between files and package directories, leaving stale directories after refactoring, and unnecessarily verbose code.

+**Agent design**: For AI agent work, reflection captured preferences around token efficiency, biasing toward single-agent delegation over premature parallelization, and using filesystem for context offloading.

 **Self-correction**: Sometimes rules in CLAUDE.md need reinforcement; the system was great at finding cases where Claude did was not following instructions and reinforcing them.

 ## Conclusion

-Claude Diary is just a simple attempt to convert raw Claude Sessions into memory updates.
+Claude Diary is just a simple attempt to convert raw Claude Sessions into memory updates in `CLAUDE.md`.
 The commands are just prompts, making them easy to modify.
 I also limit automation, but it is easy to further automate any of the commands using hooks.
 There is considerable room for improvement as noted [here](https://github.com/rlancemartin/claude-diary?tab=readme-ov-file#future-work).
 The code is available as a Claude Code plugin [here](https://github.com/rlancemartin/claude-diary).